 Roth vs. Traditional IRAs

 You can set up an IRA.
 Alternatively, a small business can set up this kind of retirement account.
 The goal is to enjoy the tax advantages both the Roth and the traditional IRAs tend to offer.

-Individual retirement accounts, or IRAs, are tax-deferred savings vehicles for retirement.
 Under a traditional IRA, pre-tax income is deducted and placed into a retirement account.
-The IRA can be established by you or it can be set up by a small business.
-Your contribution up to a certain level is matched by the employer.
-The IRA can be just about any kind of investment account approved by the IRS.
-Upon retirement as early as 59 1/2 years of age, the account and its earnings can be distributed to the retiree, at which point the proceeds are taxed as income.
+And upon retirement as early as 59 1/2 years of age, the account and its earnings can be distributed to the retiree, at which point the proceeds are taxed as income.

 A Roth IRA works differently.
-After-tax income is deposited and upon retirement the money can be distributed or withdrawn with no tax liability.
+After-tax income is deposited into it.
+And upon retirement, the money can be distributed or withdrawn with no tax liability.
 It is a tax-free retirement account.

-An IRA is tangible property.
-It is made up of tangle property that may include stocks, bonds, cash and the like.
+An IRA is a tangible property.
+It consists of tangible property that may include cash, coins, marketable securities, and the like.
 These assets have a value that can be easily be determined and do not meet any of the criteria laid forth by the IRS in "Publication 535: Business Expenses" that defines intangible property.

 IRAs and Estates

-An IRA, like other tangible property, can be distributed to heirs.
-Unlike a 401k retirement plan, Social Security and traditional pensions, the IRA is the property of an estate and can be divided among beneficiaries.
+Unlike a 401(k) retirement plan, Social Security, and traditional pensions, the IRA is the property of an estate and can be divided among beneficiaries.
 It can also be drawn upon for distributions by survivors.
-By owning the IRA as opposed to assets controlled by third parities, it is easier to manage the asset after the owner dies.
+By owning the IRA as opposed to assets controlled by third parties, it is easier to manage it after the owner dies.